Yandex Cloud

 Where:

-• <data_file_directory>: Local path to the directory with files to read or write data from/to using an external table.
+• <data_file_directory>: Local path to the directory with files for reading/writing data through an external table.

-• <log_file_path>: (Optional) Path to the file that gpfdist will write its operation logs to.
+• <log_file_path>: (Optional) Path to the file gpfdist will write its logs to.

-To distribute network load, you can run multiple gpfdist instances on the same server, specifying different directories and connection ports, e.g.:
+To distribute the network's workload, you can run several gpfdist instances on the same server by specifying different directories and connection ports, e.g.:

 gpfdist -d /var/load_files1 -p 8081 -l /home/gpadmin/log1 & \